-- 100% Drug Calculation test for Clinical Nursing 1, Clinical Nursing 2 and Clinical Nursing 3 - ♣ Have successfully completed skills check off with an instructor. - ★ Have all required health and safety documentation up to date. - Attend clinical prepared to provide safe care. (description is identified below)
+- 100% Drug Calculation test for Clinical Nursing 1, Clinical Nursing 2 and Clinical Nursing 3 - ↔ Have successfully completed skills check off with an instructor. - Solution → Solutio - Attend clinical prepared to provide safe care.
+(Description is identified below)

 Should the student not meet any of the criteria listed above, the student will not attend clinical rotation and will have a zero (0) recorded for each missed clinical day.
 A grade of zero "0" will be recorded should the student be absent from the assigned clinical rotation.
 Methods of evaluation in the clinical area include:

-- 1. Professional behavior using professional behavior rubric.

-- 2. Reflective Journal using the journal rubric.

-- 3. Clinical Performance.

-- 4. Contribution to the Plan of Care.
+- 1. Clinical Performance, Clinical Judgement Rubric. - 2.
+Contribution to the Plan of Care/ Clinical Pathway. - 3.
+Attendance.

-- 5. Attendance.